cbajapan/la-singlebox/README.md

 ### Run docker-compose:
 Make sure you are in the root of your newly created folder.
-- To start the image build and installation run:
+- To start the image pull and installation run:
 `docker-compose up` (It takes around 15 min to complete depending on internet speed)
 - This will pull down a base image and start the installation of your singlebox solution in a new docker container allwoing you to watch it interactively)
 - Once the FAS and MB services are restarted, press `Ctrl-c` to shut down the container
-- To start the singlebox (running in *detached* mode) run:
+- To start the singlebox container (running in *detached* mode) run:
 `docker-compose up -d`
 - To stop the container run:
 `docker-compose stop`